-Where income or expenditure has been recognised but cash has yet to be transferred this is held on the balance sheet as a debtor or creditor respectively.
+Where income or expenditure has been recognised but cash has yet to be transferred, this is held on the balance sheet as a debtor or creditor respectively.
+The approved deminimus level for these transactions is over £10,000.

-Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure on the basis of the effective interest rate for the relevant financial instrument.
+Interest receivable on investments and payable on borrowings is accounted for respectively as income and expenditure based on the effective interest rate for the relevant financial instrument.